 Tips for Authentic Potstickers

-Potstickers are made with a hot water dough to give it more elasticity.
+Potsticker dough is made with hot water to give it more elasticity.
 Actually most steamed and boiled types of dumplings are made with hot water dough.
 Perhaps you are craving potstickers but don’t have time to make the dough, in which case try wonton wrappers cut into circles or gyoza wrappers.

 You can also find dumpling skins in Asian markets – just look in the frozen section.
 Serve the finished potstickers burnt side up, in the authentic fashion, along with your preferred condiments.
 These can include: